'70s Living

 Apple Crate Chic

 I loved dripping different colors of candle wax on an old wine bottle while The Doors' "L.A.
-Woman" played in the background.
-The "hippie poor" style was wonderful, and during my '70s years at home, my room became a perfect hippie house.
+Woman" album played in the background.
+The hippie style was wonderful, and during my '70s years at home, my room became a perfect hippie bedroom.
 I put my mattress on the floor retiring the bedframe forever, and my apple crate tables suited me just fine.

-Cheap deco was wonderful; the smells of burning incense was in many households of people under 30 years old.
+Cheap deco was wonderful, and the smell of burning incense was in many households of people under 30 years old.
 30 years of age was the reputed cut-off point where a person goes from being one of the "freaks" to a part of "the establishment."

 Beaded doorways were also common (though I found them to be more annoying than anything), and black light posters were more popular than ever.